 Cycling the Scenic Bikeway: The Cascade Siskiyou Scenic Bikeway incorporate 5,000 feet of steep and winding climbing through oak savannah into fir forests, showcasing the ecologically diverse ecosystem of the region.
 The 55-mile Scenic Bikeway starts in Ashland and the route skirts the edges of the Cascade-Siskiyou National Monument along the way, a region so ecologically significant that 62,000 acres of it is designated.

 The route climbs oak-dotted mountainsides with views of the Rogue Valley and of Pilot Rock, a 25 million-year-old volcanic plug, standing over the valley on the Siskiyou Pass.
-In the spring wildflowers and red-tailed hawks can be spotted.
+In the spring w3wildflowers and red-tailed hawks can be spotted.
 Above the oak savannah, the Bikeway enters the Cascades ecosystem, with tall pines and Douglas firs providing welcome shade on the way to the 4,551’ Greensprings Summit.
 Riders can opt for a 5-mile out-and-back to historic Tub Springs State Wayside, where they can fill water bottles from a cold, pure mountain spring, just as emigrants traveling the Applegate Trail did in the 1800’s.
 Tub Springs is open year round and has restrooms.

 Near Hyatt Reservoir you’ll see views of the 9,000’ Mt.
 McLoughlin, with glimpses of osprey and bald eagles nesting.
 Nearing the top there is one final 3-mile climb through the wildflower-covered alpine meads of Lily Glen and Buck Prairie before a winding 13 mile descent back to Ashland.